Edge-decompositions of $O(m)$-edge-connected graphs into isomorphic copies of a fixed tree of size $m$: Introduction

-In 2006 Bar{\'a}t and Thomassen proposed the following interesting conjecture on graph edge-decompositions. \begin{conj}{\rm (\cite{Barat-Thomassen-2006})} \end{conj} To prove this conjecture, the first attempts were made by Thomassen (2008)~\cite{Thomassen-2008-P3, Thomassen-2008-P2n} who proved it for $3$-path and $4$-path.
-Later, several new attempts were made by Barat and Gerbnert(2012)~\cite{Barat-Gerbner-2014}, Thomassen (20012, 2013)~\cite{Thomassen-2012, Thomassen:bistars:2013, Thomassen-2013-path}, Botler, Mota, Oshiro, and Wakabayashi (2016, 2017)~\cite{Botler-Mota-Oshiro-Wakabayashi-2017, Botler-Mota-Oshiro-Wakabayashi-2016}, and Merker (2017)~\cite{Merker-2017} who proved the conjecture for stars, certain family of bistars, paths, and trees with diameter at most~$4$.
-Finally, Bensmail, Harutyunyan, Le, Merker, and Thomass\'e \cite{Bensmail-Harutyunyan-Le-Merker-Thomasse-2017} proved Conjecture~\ref{intro:conj:Barat-Thomassen} completely by giving an exponential upper bound on $k_T$ which their result can be restated by the following explicit expression. \begin{thm}{\rm (\cite{Bensmail-Harutyunyan-Le-Merker-Thomasse-2017})} {Every $m^{5m}$-edge-connected simple graph of size divisible by $m$ admits an edge-decomposition into copies of any given fixed tree of size $m$. }\end{thm}
+In 2006 Bar{\'a}t and Thomassen proposed the following interesting conjecture on graph edge-decompositions. \begin{conj}{\rm (\cite{Barat-Thomassen-2006})} \end{conj} To prove this conjecture, the first attempts were made by Thomassen (2008)~\cite{Thomassen-2008-P3, Thomassen-2008-P2n} who proved it for the $3$-path and the $4$-path.
+Later, Bar{\'a}t and Gerbner (2012)~\cite{Barat-Gerbner-2014} proved it for a small bistar of size $4$, and Thomassen (2012, 2013)~\cite{Thomassen-2012, Thomassen-2013-path, Thomassen:bistars:2013} proved it for every path whose length is a power of two, all stars, and a certain family of bistars.
+After several years, Botler, Mota, Oshiro, and Wakabayashi (2016, 2017)~\cite{Botler-Mota-Oshiro-Wakabayashi-2016, Botler-Mota-Oshiro-Wakabayashi-2017} confirmed the conjecture for all paths and Merker (2017)~\cite{Merker-2017} confirmed it for trees with diameter at most~$4$.